 Notice that the second one clearly is correct, because “his” is singular, just like “each.”
 But, what do you do when you are talking about people, and the genders are mixed?
 You might realize that it is inappropriate to use “it” as a pronoun to talk about a human, and “their” is plural.
 What do you do?
 Look at the examples below:

 Although it takes a little more effort to say, the second sentence is correct, because each of the pronouns in the latter part of the sentence are singular, and therefore match the indefinite pronoun.

 Indefinite pronouns can be used when the meaning is conditional.
-Many conditional clauses, in fact, Look at the following examples and see if this concept makes sense to you.
+Look at the following examples and see if this concept makes sense to you.
 In each example, the first sentence uses an indefinite pronoun in a question format, and the second sentence uses an indefinite pronoun in a conditional clause.

 Indefinite pronouns make it easier to talk quickly and efficiently with people.
 Look at the following two examples: which is easier to understand and quicker to say?